 3 Every moving thing that lives shall be yours to eat; like the green vegetation, I have given you everything.

 4 But, flesh with its soul, its blood, you shall not eat.

 There is a very important point here.
-At Genesis 8:21 HaShem states that our hearts are continually evil (or given over to yetzer hara), this is not referencing "original sin".
+At Genesis 8:21 HaShem states that our hearts are continually evil (or given over to yetzer hara).
+This is not referencing the "original sin" imagined by some religions.
 By empowering humanity to handle our own rectification we are forced to collectively take responsibility for our individual and collective choices.
-Rather than condemn humanity for its weaknesses, Torah empowers humanity to learn and choose yetzer tov (the path of Light) over yetzer hara (the path of Darkness).
+Rather than condemn humanity for its weaknesses, Torah empowers humanity, encouraging us to learn and to choose yetzer tov (the path of Light) over yetzer hara (the path of Darkness).
 Human history is the record of this ongoing education and gilgul ha'ne'shamot or rebirth is a prime element of justice and free will.Genesis 9:8 And God said to Noah and to his sons with him, saying:

 9:9 "And I, behold I am setting up My covenant with you and with your seed after you.

 9:10 And with every living creature that is with you, among the fowl, among the cattle, and among all the beasts of the earth with you, of all those who came out of the ark, of all the living creatures of the earth.